OpenGeoscience/jupyterlab_geojs/README.md

 ## Usage

-To render GeoJS output in IPython:
+To render GeoJS output in JupyterLab:

 ```python
 from jupyterlab_geojs import GeoJSMap